Poofjunior/pico-projects/projects/hash_table/README.md

-Example on how to read the systick register.
+Example on how to use an etl hash table in a simple serial interface.

 ## Environment Setup
 Ensure that all git submodules have been cloned locally.